corda/corda/docs/source/corda-configuration-file.rst

 Please do NOT use double quotes (``"``) in configuration keys.

-Node will throw exception `Config files should not contain \" in property names.
-Please fix: [key]` when it founds double quotes around keys.
+Node setup will log `Config files should not contain \" in property names.
+Please fix: [key]` as error when it founds double quotes around keys.
 This prevents configuration errors when mixing keys containing ``.`` wrapped with double quotes and without them e.g.: